Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 It describes the syntax of most if not all aban languages.

-AGN is all about a simple syntax that you can use to describe a graph in a simple text file document.
+AGN is all about syntax, a simple syntax that you can use to describe a graph in a text file.

-AGN is not concern with the
+AGN is NOT concern with semantics in any shape or form, only syntax.
-semantics of the information
-describe in the document, only syntax.

 ## An Aban Document